-With more than 25 years' experience in designled property development, Gus Zogolovitch runs the multi award-winning custom build developer, Unboxed Homes, which gives people a say and a role in the design of their own homes.
+With more than 25 years' experience in design-led property development, Gus Zogolovitch runs the multi award-winning custom build developer, Unboxed Homes, which gives people a say and a role in the design of their own homes.
 He chairs the custom build developer group, sits on the NaCSBA Executive Committee, and is a special adviser to the Right to Build Task force.
-He has also written a book on property development for architecture, which is soon to be published by RIBA.
+He has also co-written a book, 'how to be an architect developer', which was published by the RIBA in 2023.